BIG Festival Rules

 10.3 In the case of an online exhibition of the Finalist games, the Festival will allow the adaptation of the game to a demo or to a reduced version, at the discretion of each Finalist.

-10.4 The assignment of rights described above is also valid for any eventual replications of the Festival in other cities and on other dates.
+10.4 The assignment of rights described above is also valid for any activities, presentations or replications of the Festival in other cities, on other dates or in partnership with other events.

 11. Curatorship and Omissions